cspollard/cspollard.github.io/HEPExample.md

 Any scale factors, systematic variations, or possible failure of cuts can be automatically propagated through the code just by using an appropriate _context_!
-I want to stress here that the type signature of evtInvM already encodes all of this information: it says you need a composable context (`Monad`{.haskell}) that supports the possibility of failure (`Alternative`{.haskell}); as long as you have that, then you can use this function.
+I want to stress here that the type signature of `evtInvM`{.haskell} already encodes all of this information: it says you need a composable context (`Monad`{.haskell}) that supports the possibility of failure (`Alternative`{.haskell}); as long as you have that, then you can use this function.

 I think that's enough for today!
 Hopefully I've given you a taste of what can be achieved with these very